The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

-For FastRoute you can use:
+For Global Routing (FastRoute) you can use:

 * `_FR_FILE_PATH`
   - Path relative to the current JSON file to the `fastroute.tcl` file.